Sponsorships Elephants

 Our godchild Taabu for M.N.

 Taabu means “trouble” in Swahili, appropriate for the time of his orphanhood, not his cheerful character.
 He is one of the lucky few who escaped the dry season.
 Taabu is smart and sociable, close to his neighbor Naleku.
-He loves exploring the forest, making new friends and looking for milk.
+He loves exploring the forest, making new friends.

 + More